NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

         // offset ATTRCAT_OFFSET_INDEX: i

         // retVal = BlockAccess::insert(ATTRCAT_RELID(=1), attrCatRecord);
-        /* if insert fails:
+        /* if attribute catalog insert fails:
              delete the relation by calling deleteRel(targetrel) of schema layer return E_DISKFULL
-        */
+             // (this is necessary because we had already created the
+             //  relation catalog entry which needs to be removed) */
     }